-9.56 Strainers should be fitted within the water pipework system to protect expansion vessels, mechanical backflow protection devices, thermostatic valves etc (see also paragraph 5.4) against ingress of particulate matter.
-The installation of these fittings should allow adequate access for maintenance/replacement and they should be provided with means of upstream (and downstream where appropriate) isolation.
-Strainers can be a source of Legionella bacteria and should be included in routine cleaning, maintenance and disinfection procedures (see Chapter 7, Part B).
+9.56 Strainers should be fitted within the water pipework system to protect expansion vessels, mechanical backflow protection devices, thermostatic valves etc (see also paragraph 5.4) against ingress of particulate matter, swarf, etc, that can be in circulation during initial commissioning procedures.
+They should be provided with means of upstream (and downstream where appropriate) isolation.
+Strainers can be a source of Legionella and Pseudomonas bacteria and should be removed after commissioning has been satisfactorily completed.